When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 • Flat-head screwdriver.

-1. You should see a small notch on the side of the cover plate.
-Grab the flat-head screwdriver and pry it off to reveal the screws beneath.
+3. Remove the cover plate: Now that the knob is off, look for a small notch on the edge of the round cover plate.
+Insert your flat-head screwdriver and gently pry the plate off to reveal the mounting screws.

 What to Do When a Doorknob Is Stuck